Luca Verna

-Luca Verna (born 21 June 1993) is an Italian football player who plays as a midfielder for club Cittadella, on loan from Trapani.
+Luca Verna (born 21 June 1993) is an Italian professional footballer who plays as a midfielder for Serie D club Lanciano.

 Career

-He made his professional debut in the Lega Pro for Virtus Lanciano on 22 January 2012 in a game against Prato.
+Verna made his professional debut in Lega Pro for Virtus Lanciano on 22 January 2012, in a game against Prato.

-On 9 January 2019, he returned to Pisa from loan at Cosenza.
+On 9 January 2019, he returned to Pisa after his loan spell with Cosenza.

 On 31 January 2020, he joined Ternana on loan with an option to buy.

-On 17 September 2020 he signed a 2-year contract with Catanzaro.
+On 17 September 2020 he signed a two-year contract with Catanzaro.